BirchCompute/BrailleStenoDictionary/ReadMe.md

  A1B'K2L@CIF/MSP"E3H9O6R^DJG>NTQ,*5<-U8V.%[$+X!&;:4\0Z7(_?W]#Y)=
  ```
  This means once we have our braille binary value, it's only a matter of looking up our English letter output.

+ # Conclusion

+ I was able to make 3 dictionaries.
+The first translates to dot patterns.
+The second translates to English.
+The third is like the second, but only A-Z. The hardest part was swizzling in python, trying to go from steno order to bit order and back.
+I made a list at first, but then a discovered the pattern and used string methods.

+Now that that's done, people can use open source steno software to learn how to type braille on a braille writer.